What You Need for a Saltwater Aquarium

 Equipment for a saltwater aquarium and its functions

-A skimmer is an important element for setting up a saltwater aquarium.
+A skimmer is an essential element for setting up a saltwater aquarium.
 Marine fish produce organic waste, which subsequently decays into relatively harmless ammonium ions and dangerous ammonia.
-At high pH values, the proportion of ammonia in aquarium water increases, which can lead to the poisoning of aquarium inhabitants.
+At high pH values, the proportion of vapor in aquarium water increases, leading to the poisoning of aquarium inhabitants.
 In a freshwater aquarium with an average pH, there is not much ammonia.
 You can rely on biological treatment due to nitrifying bacteria.
 In a saltwater aquarium, things are different.
 The pH value is higher and reaches 8.2 – 8.3, so there is much more ammonia.
 For this reason, it is much more efficient to remove organic waste before it disintegrates.
 This is when a skimmer comes to the rescue.

 A skimmer is a cylindrical container filled with water.
 A lot of ozonized air bubbles pass through it, entraining various organic suspensions.
-They are subsequently removed from the aquarium in the form of foam into a special foam collector.
-Pure water enters the additional filtration system or goes back into the aquarium.
+They are subsequently removed from the aquarium in the form of foam into a particular foam collector.
+Pure water enters the new filtration system or goes back into the aquarium.

 This useful unit performs biological filtration.
 In some cases, it serves as a source of microplankton.
 It enriches water with oxygen and prevents the acidity level from lowering at night.
 It grows useful algae that absorb nitrates and carbon dioxide.
 You should place it near the skimmer to provide better water purification.